4.91 from 1731 votes

 Every baker needs a solid vanilla cake recipe in their repertoire, and today’s recipe is just that.

 It’s soft, plush, and perfectly moist.
-Not to be confused with my white cake, this recipe is a beautiful pale golden color and distinctly vanilla flavored.
+Not to be confused with my white cake recipe, this recipe is a beautiful pale golden color and distinctly vanilla flavored.
 It pairs beautifully with any frosting, although a traditional chocolate frosting is my favorite finish!

-overhead view of ingredients for vanilla cake
+overhead view of ingredients needed for my vanilla cake recipe.

-After testing many versions and combinations of ingredients, I’ve found that a good vanilla cake needs the following ingredients:
+After testing many versions and combinations of ingredients, I’ve found that a good vanilla cake recipe needs the following ingredients:

 • Oil AND butter.
 A blend of these two ingredients gives the cake the best possible flavor and texture.
-Butter provides flavor while oil adds moisture and keeps it from being too dry.
+Butter provides flavor while oil adds moisture and keeps the crumb soft and moist rather than dry.
 A cake made with all oil would be moist but lacking in flavor, and an all-butter cake may have a more buttery taste, but would be more dry.
 Any neutral cooking oil will work here, but I typically recommend using either vegetable or canola oil.
-For the butter, unsalted is best so we have maximum control over the flavor of the cake
+For the butter, unsalted is best so we have maximum control over the flavor of the cake.

 • Sugar.
 Plain granulated sugar works best.
 Brown sugar would add moisture, but would detract from the classic vanilla flavor and even weigh down the cake a bit.